Here are suggestions for keeping busy, and having a good time.

 Ridley Creek State Park is closed, except the public is still be able to access trails, lakes, rivers, forests, roads, and parking areas for passive and dispersed recreation, such as hiking.

-The Swarthmore College campus, including the entirety of Crum Woods, is closed to the public until further notice.
+The Swarthmore College campus, including the Crum Woods, is open to the public for walking and hiking, using social distancing principles.
+Buildings and facilities are closed to the public.

 Instead of isolating, you can help your neighbors and community in these ways.